Measure your outcomes with pinpoint accuracy using Computer Adaptive Assessments

 The electronic AM-PAC™ automatically generates a patient assessment report at the end of every assessment.
 This report summarizes the critical data collected and provides it to you for inclusion in each patient’s medical record or into your electronic medical record.
 Additional reporting allows you, as therapist, to see how your patients are improving.

 Customize the system to meet your unique workflow

-- Some organizations use a computer or laptop in the gym area as a shared resource to administer assessments
+- A computer or laptop can be used as a shared resource to administer assessments

 PAC-Metrix also supports integration from external systems.
 Using this integration, patients can be registered and accounts established automatically.
 Completion of the account creation process requires manual intervention, but with the automation option, this effort is significantly reduced.

-There is no cookie cutter solution to implementing PAC-Metrix in your facility.
-If you would like to discuss the implementation options that would be best for you, please complete the contact form below and a Mediware team member will contact you to schedule a conversation.
+To discuss the implementation options that would be best for you, please complete the contact form and a Mediware team member will contact you to schedule a conversation.